docsforadobe/after-effects-plugin-guide/docs/effect-basics/PF_OutData.rst

 PF_OutFlags2
 ================================================================================

 We added a second set of outflags in After Effects 5.0; partly for room to expand in the future, and partly to break ourselves of the bad habit of repurposing existing flags.

-As with PF_OutFlags, many of these flags can be changed during an After Effects session.
-And don't forget to update both the `PiPL <#_bookmark55>`__ and your source code when you make a change.
+As with ``PF_OutFlags``, many of these flags can be changed during an After Effects session.

+And don't forget to update both the :ref:`PiPL <intro/pipl-resources>` and your source code when you make a change.

 +------------------------------------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 |                          **Flag**                          |                                                                                                                              **Indicates**                                                                                                                              |